Certified Clean Energy Professional Program

 Competency assessments are observed and validated by industry assessors.
 These assessors hold the bar of integrity, quality, and reliability for the program through their assessment of technicians.

 CPI is accepting assessor applications from interested and qualified individuals for its entry-level wind technician certification.
 Applications should be submitted to support@cleanpowerinstitute.org.
-Applications will be accepted through Friday, April 11.
-CPI will notify individuals on a rolling basis of whether they have been selected to become an assessor.

 See below for required assessor qualifications and application submission materials.
+Stay tuned for future assessor training opportunities!

 Applications should be submitted to support@cleanpowerinstitute.org.